nbulteau/mystravastats/README.md

 *Mandatory parameters*
 * -clientId: your application’s ID.
 You can your find your client id on this page : https://www.strava.com/settings/api
 * -clientSecret: your client secret.
-You can your find client secret on this page : https://www.strava.com/settings/api
+You can your find client secret on this page : https://www.strava.com/settings/api with :
 * -code: the authorization code you get above.
+This code can be used only once. or
+* -accessToken: Your access token is print when you use -code.

 *Optional parameters*
 * -year: the year you request (default value is 2020).
 * -file: use locally download activities.
+* -displayActivities : to display all activities.
 * -filter: to filter activities on a specific distance in meters.
-For example : -filter 10000 will keep all the activities around 10000 m (+/- 5 %)
+For example : -displayActivities -filter 10000 will display all the activities around 10000 m (+/- 5 %)
-* -displayActivities : to display all activities.

 Activities are download in a local directory, in that way only new and missing ones are downloaded from Strava.
 For people with a huge amount of long activities, I recommend to increase memory for example : -Xmx2048m (Set the maximum memory size to 2048 megabytes).